-To capture this unique moment, I utilized a Canon EOS 7D Mark II camera and a Canon EF 100-400 mm f/4.5-5.6L IS II lens.
+To capture this moment, I used a Canon EOS 7D Mark II camera and a Canon EF 100-400 mm f/4.5-5.6L IS II lens.
 Operating in aperture priority mode, I set the shutter speed to 1/320 of a second and adjusted the aperture to f8, with the ISO at a moderate 1000.
-My steady hand allowed for a crisp and clear shot, capturing the beauty of the Northern Cardinal Fledgling.
+The steady hand allowed for a crisp and clear shot, capturing the beauty of the Northern Cardinal Fledgling.